Content Restriction in WordPress to Registered Users & Visitors

-In this tutorial, I will show you how to restrict content in WordPress to either logged-in users or non-logged-in users using the powerful ProfilePress plugin.
 Whether you aim to provide exclusive content to registered members or entice visitors to sign up with teaser content, we’ll guide you through the process.

-Why Restrict Content in WordPress?
+Why Content Restriction in WordPress?

 Restricting content on your WordPress website serves various purposes aimed at enhancing user experience and achieving specific goals.
 Here are some reasons why content restriction is important.